fabianleeaws/firehoseanalytics/doc-module-01.md

 Our Kinesis Firehose delivery stream is now ready to ingest and deliver data to the configured S3 buckets.

-We're done, continue to [Part 2 : Deployment with Elastic Beanstalk Command Line Interface (CLI)](./doc-module-02.md)
+We're done, continue to [Part 2 : Simulating Real-Time Data ingestion with Kinesis Data Generator](./doc-module-02.md)